-Dr Jan van Zyl Smit is Deputy Director of the Bingham Centre of the Rule of Law, supporting the Director and assisting with the co-ordination of the Centre's research and events programme.
+Dr Jan van Zyl Smit is Acting Director of the Bingham Centre of the Rule of Law, supporting the Director and assisting with the co-ordination of the Centre's research and events programme.

 Jan's research is mainly in the areas of constitutional and administrative law and much of it focuses on court systems and judiciary.
 He is the author of The Appointment, Tenure and Removal of Judges under Commonwealth Principle s (2015), a comparative study of the judicial frameworks of Commonwealth states, and co-edited Securing Judicial Independence: The Role of Commissions in Selecting Judges in the Commonwealth (2017).
 Jan's work on judicial councils and commissions helped shape the Cape Town Principles on judicial appointments, and a Commonwealth Secretariat Model Law on judicial service commissions.